SanghmitraSisodiya/Olympics_analysis_SQL_SanghmitraSisodiya/README.md

 To understand and analyse about how the Olympics have evolved over time by using SQL  (You can see my live dashboard Here, I have used [Power BI](https://www.novypro.com/profile_projects/sanghmitrasisodiya) ), including questions about the participation and performance of women, different nations, and different sports and events.

+## Note :-
-### The data set is really huge, with approx. 3Lakh rows.
+The data set is really huge, with approx. 3Lakh rows.

-### This has been one of the most challenging Data Analysis projects in terms of ETL
+This has been one of the most challenging Data Analysis projects in terms of ETL

-### I have used Dense rank format for the ranking system
+I have used Dense rank format for the ranking system

-### oh table refers to the olympic history details
+oh table refers to the olympic history details

-### Nocr table refers to the region, nationality notes and details
+Nocr table refers to the region, nationality notes and details

-### I have used SQL, Excel and PowerBI for the end to end Data Analysis and Data Visualization
+I have used SQL, Excel and PowerBI for the end to end Data Analysis and Data Visualization

-### you can interact with my Live Dashboard too ( Check ReadMe page )
+you can interact with my Live Dashboard too ( Check ReadMe page )

 # Problem Statements and Queries Executed